-We provide three different types of calibration services; Basic Calibration, Express Calibration and On-Site Calibration.
-Is your instrument requiring calibration?
+We provide three different types of calibration service; Basic Calibration, Express Calibration and On-Site Calibration.
+Does your instrument need calibrating?
 Contact us now and we will be more than happy to help.

 Want more information about our calibration capabilities?
 Take a look at our Calibration Laboratory page.

 Instrument calibration is one of the primary processes used to maintain instrument to a standard of known accuracy.
 Calibration is the process of configuring an instrument to provide a result for a sample within an acceptable range.
 Eliminating or limiting factors that cause inaccurate measurements is a fundamental aspect of instrumentation design.

 UKAS accreditation covers a broad range of calibration activities.
 Calibration laboratories support the activities of other accredited testing laboratories, as well as provide accurate measurement and traceability to the manufacturing sector, engineering sector, construction sector, and equipment makers.